 This is the current course schedule; it may be revised as the term progresses.
 Dates on which particular topics are to be presented in lecture are subject to change, as are reading assignment due dates; however, I will not change the dates of exams unless absolutely necessary.
-Due dates for the research proposal topic and final paper will not change.
-I will send an e-mail via Canvas alerting you to any changes and the official updated version of the schedule will reside on the Canvas web site.
+Due dates for the research proposal topic and research proposal paper will not change.
+I will send out an announcement via Canvas alerting you to any changes and the official updated version of the schedule will reside on the Canvas web site.